breun/crac-demo/README.md

         crac-demo:restore \
         java -XX:CRaCRestoreFrom=/crac-files

-This should start up really quickly. 🚀
+This should start up really quickly and http://localhost:8080/hello should work again. 🚀